dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

 {{< video-loop src="/2023-11-24-jellyfin-grafana" >}}

-This turned out to be way harder than I thought, but I eventually got it working using the Jellyfin REST API and a Prometheus JSON exporter.
-This post walks through how to replicate what I did.
+This turned out to be way harder than I thought, but I eventually got it working using the Jellyfin REST API and Prometheus JSON exporter.
+This post walks through what I did.

 ---